 Remember the book Into Thin Air by Jon Krakauer about the Everest tragedy in 1996?
 Well here’s another equally riveting account by Lou Kasischke, a member of Krakauer’s climbing team.
 Called After the Wind: Tragedy on Everest, One Survivor’s Story, it’s a book I couldn’t put down.

 Reading a completely different account of what transpired on Everest is part of what makes this book so engrossing.
-Add Kasischke’s gripping description of what it’s like to climb the various sections of Everest.You may find yourself clutching your chair, and wondering why anybody would put themselves through six weeks of climbing hell.
+Add Kasischke’s gripping description of what it’s like to climb the various sections of Everest and you may find yourself clutching your chair, and wondering why anybody would put themselves through six weeks of climbing hell.

 There are a few other reasons I really enjoyed this 317 page book.
 There are wonderful drawings and maps (no photographs), a list of all his mountaineering experience (considerable) and the writing feels like it comes from the heart.